unregistered436/veracode-integrations/shell-script/README.md

 ## Integration

 Integration with CircleCI is accomplished by saving the Veracode scan script in the project's source repository.
 Then the Veracode scan script can be called as a step in the build job section of the project's config.yml file.
 See the overview of Jobs and Steps. in the CircleCI Docs to understand this further.
 Note that the variable $CIRCLECI_BUILD_NUM can be used as a unique scan name.
 See https://circleci.com/docs/2.0/env-vars/#circleci-environment-variable-descriptions for this and other variables that can be used.
+The Veracode API Id and Key should be created from a service account and stored as secret/protected environment variables.

 Example: a new "run" command section is added as a new step in the build job section.
 There should be other "run" statements there to model this new one after.
+Note that

 ```
       - run:
           name: Veracode Scan Status
-          command: ./veracode-scan.sh "92xxxxxxxxd3726d1c13f3f52230839f" "ef2978b283fb3217bxxxxxxxxxxxx23541aa8b503525f8ec901556729d52033e278d8e1a38cbf2b82bc3d3838de95489701337c729070d1cc23481d689bde229" "Verademo" "/home/circleci/repo/target/Verademo.war" $CIRCLECI_BUILD_NUM
+          command: ./veracode-scan.sh $VERACODE_API_ID $VERACODE_API_KEY "Verademo" "/home/circleci/repo/target/Verademo.war" $CIRCLECI_BUILD_NUM
 ```

 ## The Script